- Do you remember learning about the 12 English verb tenses? I don’t…

-Past Perfect: I had finished my coffee…
+Past Perfect Tense: I had finished my coffee…

-The past perfect tense is used to:
+We use the past perfect tense to:

-- describe an event that finished in the past before another event began, also in the past.
+- Describe an event that finished in the past before another event began, also in the past.

 I had finished my coffee by the time the doorbell rang.
 Event A (drinking coffee) finished before event B (the doorbell ringing) happened.
 The second event is expressed using the simple past.